Arabella Churchill (charity founder): Charity, Dissent and Glastonbury

-Death
+Death and commemoration

 On Thursday, 20 December 2007, Churchill died at St Edmund's Cottages, Bove Town, Glastonbury, Somerset, aged 58.
-She had suffered a short illness due to pancreatic cancer, for which she had refused chemotherapy and radiotherapy.
+She had developed a short illness due to pancreatic cancer.
+Churchill, who had embraced Tibetan Buddhism through the teachings of Sogyal Rinpoche, author of The Tibetan Book of Living and Dying, refused chemotherapy and radiotherapy.
 Arrangements following her death reflected her Buddhism, and included a parade and simple farewell on the final evening of the Glastonbury Festival in June 2008.

 Festival organiser Michael Eavis, paying tribute to Churchill after her death, said: "Her energy, vitality and great sense of morality and social responsibility have given her a place in our festival history second to none."

 In 2010, Eavis received a donation from British Waterways of timber from the old gates at Caen Hill Locks in Wiltshire.
 This was used to construct a new bridge, dedicated to Churchill's memory, at the Glastonbury Festival site.
+That same year, Arthur Smith, Andrew Kerr, Haggis McLeod and Michael Eavis offered their tributes to Arabella Churchill, "the first lady of Glastonbury", for BBC radio.